ddella/OpenSSL/Certificate Chain of trust/RSA.md

 >```
 >68f449bf50 ... d3b561160a1d0b4a01a80ff79
 >```
-## Extract the signature algorithm from the certificate
+## (Optional) Extract the signature algorithm from the certificate
 I don't use it for now but it will be usefull in future version of my script.
+That works for RSA and ECC.
 ```shell
 openssl x509 -in server-crt.pem -text -noout -certopt ca_default -certopt no_validity -certopt no_serial -certopt no_subject -certopt no_extensions -certopt no_signame | grep 'Signature Algorithm:' | sed 's/Signature Algorithm://g' | tr -d '[:space:]' > sig_algo.txt
 ```